salt-formulas/salt-formula-xtrabackup/README.rst

 ===================
-xtrabackup formula
+Usage
 ===================

 Xtrabackup allows you to backup and restore databases from full backups or full backups and its incrementals.

 Sample pillars
 ==============

-Backup client with ssh/rsync remote host
+Backup client with ssh/rsync remote host:

 .. code-block:: yaml